-52 dead in central Johannesburg apartment block fire
+Johannesburg fire: 64 dead in blaze at city centre building

 Photos from the scene showed covered bodies lined up near the burned building.

+The building is located in what was formerly a business district in South Africa's economic hub.
+It was being used as an informal settlement, Mr Mulaudzi said.

-Reports suggest the occupants of the building were mostly migrants from other African countries.
+Local reports suggest the occupants of the building were mostly migrants from other African countries.